eziodeyk/OR-ML-survey/README.md

 ### Reinforcement Learning for Solving the Vehicle Routing Problem
 Mohammadreza Nazari et al. 2018.
 NIPS, (VRP)
-> **Policy model** consists of a recurrent neural network decoder coupled with an attention mechanism: directly use the embedded output instead of the RNN hidden status.
+> **Policy model** consists of a recurrent neural network decoder coupled with an attention mechanism directly use the embedded output instead of the RNN hidden status.
+**RNN structure**: since there is no meaning in the order of inputs, the hidden variables is useless in the context of combinatorial optimization.
+A change in the input may lead to extra cost on conputation for updating.
+The model consists of two components: the first is ***a set of graph embeddings***, which is in form of 1-layer GCN, but it simply ***utilize the local information of each node, without incorporating adjacency information***

 ## GNN:
 ###